joethorley/ranmr/README.md

     replicate_results("report")

-To replicate the results with the same analysis settings and as the manuscript use:
+To replicate the results with the same settings as the manuscript use:

     replicate_results("paper", res = 900)